 The basics, assumed.

 This will not be a lengthy article on the importance of screwdrivers and pliers.
-Most people already own hand tools and a few power tools, and the stuff used to fix things around the house has crossover use to ham radio.
+Most people already own hand tools and a few power tools, most of which could be found on somewhere like power drill guru and the stuff used to fix things around the house has crossover use to ham radio.
 I’ll do an article on general purpose hand and power tools if there is reader demand, but for now I’m assuming everyone already has a basic tool set and knows how to use it.

 The good news.